MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 ---
-title: How to configure a managed network for Azure AI Studio hubs
+title: How to configure a managed network for Azure AI Foundry hubs
 titleSuffix: Azure AI Foundry
-description: Learn how to configure a managed network for Azure AI Studio hubs.
+description: Learn how to configure a managed network for Azure AI Foundry hubs.
 manager: scottpolly
 ms.service: azure-ai-studio
 ms.custom: ignite-2023, build-2024, devx-track-azurecli